NotAkitake/SIGMArec/README.md

 - Rename `example.config.json` → `config.json`
 - Edit `config.json`:
   - Set `"key_save_play"` to your preferred save key (e.g., `"k"`)
-  - Set `"video_subfolders"` to true if you want videos to go into sub folders named after the game's shortname, false otherwise
+  - Set `"video_subfolders"` to true if you want videos sorted into subfolders, false otherwise
+  - Set `"result_wait_time"` to how long you want to record the result screen for upon detection (seconds)
   - Add paths to your `.wav` sound files (optional)
   - Enter your OBS WebSocket info (`host`, `port`, `password`)
   - Adjust timing if needed (default values usually fine)